-Diagnosis and repair: Issues with content not displaying in the application
+Diagnosis and repair: issue of content not displaying in the application

 "I can see the real world, but the virtual content isn't appearing."
 This is one of the most common issues in AR development.
-The problem may stem from multiple stages, from Mega positioning itself to your rendering logic.
+The problem can stem from multiple links, from the Mega positioning itself to your rendering logic.

 This guide will help you systematically troubleshoot and resolve this issue.

-Following the principle of "external first, then internal," you can efficiently locate issues.
-Please perform the following steps in order:
+Following the principle of "external first, internal later" can efficiently locate the problem.
+Please execute the following steps in order:

-Before diving into your application code, first confirm whether the Mega positioning service itself is functioning properly.
-This is the most critical step, as it helps determine whether the issue lies with Mega positioning itself or with rendering and other application development integration issues.
+Before delving into your application code, first confirm whether the Mega positioning service itself is functioning normally.
+This is the most critical step, helping you determine whether the problem lies with Mega positioning itself or with application development integration issues like rendering.

 - Install the Mega Toolbox App on your test phone (if not already installed).

-- Open the app and navigate to the "Field positioning test" or similar feature.
+- Open the App, navigate to "On-site positioning test" or a similar function.

 - Log in to your account and select the same positioning library as your application.

-- Take the phone to the same location where your application fails to display content during testing.
+- Bring the phone to the same location where your application failed to display content during testing.

 - Observe the results:

-- If Toolbox positioning is successful (the interface shows
+- If Toolbox positioning is successful (interface status shows

 Found): Congratulations!
-The Mega positioning service is functioning normally.
-The issue lies within your application, particularly in the rendering and content display logic.
-Proceed to step two. - If Toolbox positioning fails (the interface shows
+The Mega positioning service is normal.
+The problem lies within your application, specifically in the rendering and content display logic.
+Proceed to Step two. - If Toolbox positioning fails (interface status shows

-NotFoundor other status): The issue lies with the positioning service itself.
+NotFoundor other): The problem lies with the positioning service itself.
 Refer to the next section for in-depth analysis.

-- If Toolbox positioning is successful (the interface shows
+- If Toolbox positioning is successful (interface status shows

-Use PC-side simulation (if EIF has been collected)
+Using PC-side simulation (if EIF has been captured)

-- If you have recorded EIF data for this scenario, you can replay it using the
+- If you have recorded EIF data for this scene, you can replay this data using the

-sessionvalidation tool in the Unity editor on your PC. - Observe the results:
+sessionvalidation tool in the Unity editor on the PC. - Observe the results:

-- If positioning is successful during playback (the interface shows
+- If positioning is successful during playback (interface status shows

-Found): The issue lies with your application code or device-specific environment. - If positioning fails during playback (the interface shows
+Found): The problem lies with your application code or device-specific environment. - If positioning fails during playback (interface status shows

-NotFoundor other status): The issue lies with the positioning service itself.
+NotFoundor other): The problem lies with the positioning service itself.
 Refer to the next section for in-depth analysis.

-- If positioning is successful during playback (the interface shows
+- If positioning is successful during playback (interface status shows

-- If you have recorded EIF data for this scenario, you can replay it using the
+- If you have recorded EIF data for this scene, you can replay this data using the

-Step two: Check the rendering and content logic within the application
+Step two: check rendering and content logic within the application

-If step one confirms that the Mega positioning service itself is functioning normally, then the issue lies in your application code.
+If Step one confirms that the Mega positioning service itself is normal, then the problem lies within your application code.
 Check the following points:

-- Have you correctly placed the 3D objects under the automatically generated
+- Have you correctly placed 3D objects under the automatically generated

-MegaBlocks>Block_*nodes? - Check the hierarchical relationship between the content and the Block nodes to ensure the virtual content is rendered in the correct position during runtime.
+MegaBlocks>Block_*node? - Check the hierarchical relationship between the content and the Block node to ensure the virtual content renders in the correct position at runtime.

-- Have you correctly placed the 3D objects under the automatically generated
+- Have you correctly placed 3D objects under the automatically generated

 - Expand

-AR Sessionand check if theBlock RootinMega Trackeris the tool-generatedMegaBlocksnode.
+AR Session, check if theBlock RootinMega Trackeris the tool-generatedMegaBlocksnode.

 - Expand